Citi Design System (CDS)

 Rather than treating the Accordion as a purely visual component, I defined it as a content-management pattern with clear linguistic hierarchy.

-Establishing this foundation early prevents misuse, reduces ambiguity, and ensures that expandable content behaves predictably across Citi’s global product ecosystem.
+Establishing this foundation early prevents misuse, reduces ambiguity, and ensures that expandable content behaves predictably across Citi’s global ecosystem.

 Now, the nitty-gritty—where the guidelines start getting technical.